 And now, to knit

 The northern-most member of our in-house Design Team, Véronik contributes beautiful knitwear patterns to our seasonal design collections and is based in chilly Montreal, Canada where wool is a way of life.

-Maintaining and developing the business end of Brooklyn Tweed is Luigi’s forte, from budgeting, to long-term planning and beyond.
-He also works closely with Jared to keep our friends and followers on social media informed about what's cooking at BT.
+Maintaining and developing the business end of Brooklyn Tweed is Luigi’s forte, from budgeting to long-term planning and beyond.
+He works closely with our wholesale and business teams to achieve both short- and long-term company goals.

 Jared started Brooklyn Tweed as a blog for knitters in 2005.
 Over the following decade, his interests in knitting, wool and design have led him to develop BT's line of US-sourced and spun wool yarns and build a pattern design house for knitters.

 We welcomed Norah to our in-house Design Team with our Winter 15 collection.
 Her innovative use of cables, geometry and shape give her work a signature style that knitters have come to recognize from her nearly 30-years of design experience in our industry.

 A member of our in-house Design Team since 2012, Julie is recognized for her minimal aesthetic and attention to fine detail.
 She focuses on designing knitwear that is simultaneously casual and elegant — a signature style she developed during her career as a visual merchandiser and art director.

 Jen helps keep the Brooklyn Tweed Offices running like clockwork and supports the BT Team by setting our pattern collection schedules.

 Ray keeps the warehouse singing a sweet and happy song, ensuring that customer orders are fulfilled in a timely and accurate manner each day.